After SQL Concat function , SQL Substr function is the second character manipulation function in the hierarchy.

 As you can see in the above query I didn’t specify the third argument of SQL Substr function which is Substr_length (sub string length).
 In this case oracle engine will start searching substring from the specified position which is 5 in our query and all the characters from that position onward till the end are extracted, yielding the substring “RebellionRider.com”.

+That’s all about SUBSTR Function.
 Hope you enjoyed reading.
-Do make sure to Like & Share this article on your socials.
+Do make sure to Like & Share this article on your social network & help me in reaching out to more people.

 Thanks & have a great day!